-Valeant shares slump after longtime backer Ackman exits with a loss
+'Hits just keep comin’ for Valeant': Shares plummet after Ackman exits

 Three-Year Saga

 The sale ends a near three-year saga that first saw Mr. Ackman team up with Valeant in a hostile bid for a rival, before later making a direct investment.
-Over the same period regulators intensified scrutiny of the drugmaker, its management and the board were overhauled, and its value was decimated.
+Over the same period regulators intensified scrutiny of the drug maker, its management and the board were overhauled, and its value was decimated.

 While precise figures are hard to come by, public filings suggest that Mr. Ackman’s Pershing Square Capital Management may have lost $2.8-billion just on the Valeant shares it owned at the end of 2016, with overall losses likely to be much higher.